EdgarEbonfowl/EbonsUnfixerMod/README.md

 * **Critical Threat Range Calculation:** the way threat range is calculated is restored to the glorious time before the recent patch that "fixed" it.
 Gravesinger?
 Great again.
 Trickster critical feats?
 Great again.
 * **Bane Of Spirit:** remember when the Bane of Spirit ring allowed you to change any ally's damage into force damage with a free action?
 Do you hate that it got made into a swift action ability?
 Well now it is a free action again!
 Not a full revert to when it made *everything* into force damage (infinite force damage cave fangs anyone?), but a big step in that direction.
 * **Shatter Defenses:** the intimidation melee ability *par excellence* before it got "fixed" and actually required you to hit the target before making them flat-footed.
 Now it checks for shaken/frightened before the attack roll again.
 Beautiful.
+* **Wide Sweep:** the quintessential crowd killer before Owlcat "fixed" it, changing its AOE weapon damage to 2d4 damage.
+Well, now it's back to the glory days of exploding throngs of hapless kobolds with cleave/cleaving finish so you can channel your inner grim reaper.

 ## Installation
 1. Download and install [Unity Mod Manager](https://github.com/newman55/unity-mod-manager).